 My daughter Macy is 10 years old, she straddles the age between child and teen that we call tween.
 Fortunately she is not the type of tween that is into annoying mainstream fads.
 She’s classic and on trend, she has style and I call her my Chic Tween.
 This Christmas my husband and I started shopping early for her, we wanted to have plenty of time to pick just the right gifts.
+I secretly got my husband a set of wooden watches, I know he will be so happy, now I can focus on the others.
 I have put together a fabulous board of gifts that speak to me of Macy’s style.
 She’s getting about half of what is on the board, thats why its a wish list, I wish we could give her all of it!
 Luckily she doesnt look at my blog unless I share it with her so, SHHHHH! don’t tell her what Santa might be bringing her :)

 – Harajuku Mini velvet dress -Target

 – Initial bracelet – C Wonder